pcraig3/fed-notes/src/articles/2022-03-21-move-fast-stay-safe.md

 So where should you come down on the ‘fast’ vs. ‘safe’ continuum?
 To answer this, figure out what you are up against.
 You don’t need to be at ‘maximum velocity,’ you just need to beat some of the slowest development timelines on earth.
 Plenty of internal strategy groups will be advocating some version of Ford’s “faster horses,” saying things like: ‘we can make this 2-year process take 22 months’.
 You don’t need to be lightning fast, you just need to improve on existing expectations.

-## A practical example: launching a website with a federal department
+## A practical example: launching a website in a federal department

 [In a previous post](/articles/2021-12-15-paperweight/), I wrote about launching a citizen-engagement website in a federal department, so let’s take that as an example.
 Sure, it set some important precedents for the department (open source project, public prototypes, user research, etc), but as a technical product, it wasn’t that complex.
 Working full-time, it’s the kind of thing you could build in 3-4 weeks with a small team.
 But it didn’t take us 3-4 weeks, it took us 5 months.

 Just looking at that timeline, you might be like “wow Paul, that sucks,” which would be rude of you to say, but it’s a fair critique.
 Here’s the thing though, it’s still twice as fast as the typical 1-year turnaround time that the department is used to.
-Moreover, our site was one of the only on-time deliverables in a much larger programme where everything else was delayed.

 We could have launched it sooner if we hadn’t had to write all that documentation and skimped on writing tests, but even still we shot past our competition.
 Admittedly, we paid a heavy tax burden if you look at [all the writing we had to do](/2021-12-15-paperweight/#internal-words), but it got the job done.
 In the end, rather than getting into an imbroglio about documentation as ‘security theatre,’ it was easier to just write the damn things, get them reviewed, and get the site out.

 We were just one team, we were brand new in the department, and we were using an approach people weren’t familiar with.
 We didn’t have the authority or credibility to change existing processes or discard rules we didn’t agree with.
 We needed to get the site out by working with oversight groups who, like a Roman emperor in a coliseum, could cause us major headaches with a thumbs-down.
 In our case, we got there in the end by doing the work to avoid the perception that we represented a major risk, but not at the cost of exploding our timeline.
 We were able to be both **fast** (by comparison), and **safe** (writing tests and documenting our approach).